Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Introduction

+Along with this calibration method, we also propose a novel framework to assess extrinsic calibration algorithms based on a simulation environment.
+This approach provides a perfect ground truth of the transform between sensors in space and establishes a fair benchmark for comparing calibration methods through metrics that truly represent the accuracy of the final estimation.
+Besides, it allows testing virtually unlimited sensor devices and relative poses to guarantee the generality of the results.

+The implementation of the method has been made publicly available to promote reproducibility and provide researchers and practitioners in the field with a convenient tool to face the usual problem of extrinsic calibration.
+The software is available as a package in the popular ROS framework\footnote{\url{http://wiki.ros.org/velo2cam_calibration}}.
+The synthetic test suite used for the experimentation has also been released\footnote{\url{https://github.com/beltransen/velo2cam_gazebo}}.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:related}, a brief review of related work is provided.
-Section~\ref{sec:approach} is employed to present a general overview of the proposed algorithm.
+Section~\ref{sec:approach} presents a general overview of the proposed algorithm.
 In Sections~\ref{sec:targetsegmentation} and \ref{sec:registration}, the details of the different stages of the approach are described.
 Section~\ref{sec:experiments} provides experimental results that assess the performance of the method.
 Finally, conclusions and open issues are discussed in Section~\ref{sec:conclusion}.